Tallangatta: Economy

 Beef and dairy cattle farming is the dominant industry, with a small abattoir.
 In 2016, Tallangatta was declared a "Notable Town", by Heritage Australia.
 The main street is long for a town of its size and is quite unique.
 The unique architecture is home to a thriving retail and hospitality sector that contributes to local employment and tourism.
 Services include a small hospital, and two primary schools, a secondary school and an integrated childcare, library and community centre.
 A considerable number of residents now commute to work in Albury–Wodonga.

 The decline of the water frontage of Lake Hume, due to sporadic drought conditions and the privatisation of Australia waterways, has had an impact on the town.
 Although through initiatives, such as the Tallangatta Tomorrow project funded by state government, the township is experiencing a new lease on life.

 Several community-focused initiatives operate within the township including Tallangatta Food Swap, Boomerang Bags Tallangatta, the Tallangatta Community Theatre Group, the Uniting Church Op Shop, and Plasticwise Tallangatta.

 The town has a high proportion of retirees, with some elderly people cared for at Bolga Court Hostel.
 This heritage is celebrated in the popular annual Tallangatta Fifties Festival; however, as of June 2018, has ended due to financial concerns and feedback.

 Transport

-There is no scheduled public transport in Tallangatta, other than school buses which are not available to the general public.
+A single bus service between Tallangatta and Albury via Wodonga (operated by Transport Victoria) departs from the Tallangatta Information Centre (Triqngles Park) each Friday ending at QEII Square/Dean St in Albury.
 The town is mainly accessed via the Murray Valley Highway; the northern terminus of the Omeo Highway to Omeo is approximately 5 km east of the town.

 The High Country Rail Trail passes through the town; it follows the route of the Cudgewa railway line, which closed in 1981.

 Sport

-Tallangatta has an Australian rules football team, the Tallangatta Football Club competing in the Tallangatta & District Football League.

-Golfers play at the Tallangatta Golf Club on Coorilla Street.
+Tallangatta is a regional hub for equestrian sports, most notably hosting the annual National Team Yarding Championship.
+The event is organized by the Upper Murray Horseman’s Association (UMHA) and held at the Tallangatta Showgrounds, attracting competitors from across Australia.

+The town serves as the headquarters for the Tallangatta & District Football League (TDFL).
+Established in 1945, the league is a notable Australian rules football and netball competition in North East Victoria, comprising several clubs from the surrounding river valleys.
+The town is home to the Tallangatta Football Club.

+Rugby union is represented by the Bogong Rugby Club, which hosts an annual Tallangatta 7's tournament at the local showgrounds, drawing teams from regional Victoria and New South Wales.

+Historically, Tallangatta maintained a field hockey team; however, the club is no longer active, and the former hockey fields currently remain vacant.

+Tennis is played at the Tallangatta Tennis Club on Akuna Avenue.
+However, the Georges Creek Tennis Club, located at Old Tallangatta, maintains a higher level of community activity, fielding multiple teams in the Kiewa and Talgarno Districts Tennis Association (KTDTA).

+Education

+Tallangatta has secondary and primary educational services for the town and the surrounding rural districts through several key institutions: